rodrigoacastro/lawdocsgen/README.md

 Yet, for those curious about it, it doesn't have an UI yet.
 It may or may not come in the future as another project (repository).
 Feel free to make yours.

+Special note: the utils/classes folder is not yet in use, though the project could be remade using classes and using this folder.
+I will keep it for example's sake.

 Cheers